-The central idea of ART is to train a transformer that predicts future states and control inputs conditioned on past states, actions, and mission context.
-These predictions provide a high-quality initial guess for the SCP, thereby accelerating convergence and enabling the solver to obtain more optimal solutions.
+The central idea of ART is to train a transformer \cite{vaswani2017attention} that predicts future states and control inputs conditioned on past states, actions, and mission context.
+These predictions serve as a high-quality initial guess for the SCP solver in the solution of the problem in Eq.~\eqref{eq:ocp}, thereby accelerating convergence and enabling the solver to obtain more optimal solutions \cite{art_ieeeaero24, celestini2025generalizable, takubo2025towards, takubo2026agile}.
 A key enabler of ART for robust trajectory generation is the state representation (i.e., tokenization) of the continuous trajectory information to a sequence of states, controls, and corresponding performance metrics.
 The general tokenized trajectory representation is defined as:

 where $\mathcal{P}_k$ is a performance metric vector.
 In particular, two performance metrics are considered in this work as $\mathcal{P}_k = \{r_k, c_k\}$, where $r_k \in \mathbb{R}$ is the \textit{reward-to-go} and $c_k \in \mathbb{N}$ is the \textit{constraint-to-go}, defined as: